 In Europe, qualification for the group stage of the Champions League required them to go through a vintage Parma side featuring the likes of Gigi Buffon, Dino Baggio, Ariel Ortega, Lillian Thuram and Fabio Cannavaro.

-Advocaat’s side could hardly have faced a tougher challenge – the Italians had eliminated Rangers in the third round on their way to UEFA Cup victory the previous season – but goals from Tony Vidmar and Claudio Reynar in the first half of the first leg in Glasgow proved enough despite a 1-0 defeat in the reverse fixture.
+Advocaat’s side could hardly have faced a tougher challenge – the Italians had eliminated Rangers in the third round on their way to UEFA Cup victory the previous season – but goals from Vidmar and Claudio Reyna in the first half of the first leg in Glasgow proved enough despite a 1-0 defeat in the reverse fixture.